The Fugitive (Brooklyn Nine-Nine): Part 1

 During a prison transfer, the bus carrying the prisoners crashes and 9 inmates escape the van, an event that Marshawn Lynch fails to see.
 This leads the 99th precinct to begin a manhunt on the inmates.
 Jake (Andy Samberg) and Amy (Melissa Fumero), who have been discussing moving in together, see this as an opportunity for a bet and decide that whoever catches the most prisoners, the loser will move to the winner's apartment.

-While Holt (Andre Braugher) and Rosa (Stephanie Beatriz) work on getting a foreign woman to get information, Jake works with Terry (Terry Crews) on a part of the city while Amy works with Boyle (Joe Lo Truglio) on the other part.
+While Holt (Andre Braugher) and Rosa (Stephanie Beatriz) work on getting a foreign woman to give information, Jake works with Terry (Terry Crews) on a part of the city while Amy works with Boyle (Joe Lo Truglio) on the other part.
 While Jake and Terry catch an inmate, Amy and Boyle catch three prisoners thanks to thermographic cameras, giving them a 3-1 lead.
 However, Jake and Terry use DHS equipment to catch another 3 inmates, giving them a 4-3 lead.
-While following an inmate, Terry is held at gunpoint by one of the inmate but is arrested by Amy, bringing the score 4-4.
+While following an inmate, Terry is held at knifepoint by one of the inmates but is then arrested by Amy, bringing the score 4-4.

-Holt and Rosa finally manage to identify the final suspect and leads the teams to the sewers.
-In the sewers, they catch the inmate at the same time but Jake decides to hand him over to Amy, as he wants her to be happy and agrees to move in with her.
-However, the inmate isn't the one they're looking for as he was forced to fake his identity.
-When they are given the identity of the real inmate, Jake decides to contact the inmate's brother: Doug Judy (Craig Robinson).
+Holt and Rosa finally manage to identify the location of the final suspect and leads the teams to the sewers.
+In the sewers, they catch the inmate at the same time, but Jake decides to hand him over to Amy, as he wants her to be happy and agrees to move in with her.
+However, the inmate isn't the one they're looking for, as he was forced to fake the convict's identity as a decoy.
+When they are given the identity of the real inmate, Jake decides to contact the inmate's foster brother: Doug Judy (Craig Robinson).